ze-mo/Employee-Management-System/README.md

 # Employee-Management-System

 Project about a Database-driven Employee Management System.
-The repository consists of a MySQL database, an employee management Python script allowing reading and modifying information in the DB, SQL file for initializing the database, employee class module and a requirements file.
+The repository consists of a MySQL database creation script, an employee management Python script allowing reading and modifying information in the DB, SQL file for initializing the database and an employee class module.

-The cycle of the program is a login & register menu, which lead to the appropriate functionality.
+The cycle of the program is a login & register menu, which lead to the appropriate functionality, such as:
-Such functionality includes features as:
 - viewing tables
 - adding employees to the database
 - assigning projects
 - changing salary
 etc.

-The idea is that we perform different changes in our Employee Record by using different functions inside of our script.

 Setup instructions
 -------------------
-This project presumes you have Python 3 installed.
+This project assumes you have Python 3 and Git installed.

 Download MySQL:
 1. Open up a browser and go to: http://dev.mysql.com/downloads/mysql/